-- There will actually be two projects for the class, one in C++ and one in Java. - The program will keep track of objects in the world using a spatial tree and when certain key entities in the world get near things they will increase their resolution. - Terrain can be done with fractals, and vegetation can be done with L-systems.
-You can explore other methods for both if you want.
+- With 6 people we likely will want to have only 1 implementation of the world.
+You have to decide on a language. - The program will keep track of objects in the world using a spatial tree and when certain key entities in the world get near things they will increase their resolution. - Terrain can be done with fractals, and vegetation can be done with L-systems.
+You can explore other methods.
 What else gets added depends on what you decide to add.